lene/here-intermodal-api-blog/blogpost.md

 The request parameters are the app ID and app code you set up earlier, the parameter `profile` you use to specify you want a Park and Ride route, `dep` and `arr` to specify the coordinates of your start and end point, and a `time` for which you want the route to be calculated.

+If you look at the function `Mobility.prototype.route` above, you will see this request being assembled, along with the parameters `graph` and `maneuvers`, which are needed if you want to visualize the returned route - if you don't want to know the geometry and maneuvers for the route, you can omit them.

 And here is (an edited version of) what the response will look like.
 Actually, you'll get a much longer response, but we are limiting ourselves to the bits interesting for this tutorial.
 For a depiction of the